charles-uno/Bloodlines/01_introduction.md

 true.
 This dichotomy gives each PC quantitative strengths and weaknesses while still allowing players the freedom to play their PCs however they like.

-The pages that follow explain how and when to use dice and miniatures, but above all Bloodlines is a social game.
+The pages that follow explain how and when to roll the dice, but above all Bloodlines is a social game.
 As such, the most important element is communication.
 The players and the GM are not opponents (even though the PCs and NPCs may well be enemies).
 Everyone has the same goals: telling a good